atbcb/ICTTestingBaseline/docs/11PageTitles.md

 Limitations, Assumptions, Exceptions
 ------------------------------------
--   Every Web page should have a descriptive title.
+-   Every Web page must have a descriptive title.
+This test always applies.
 -   The &lt;title&gt; element in this test is different from the title attribute used to add tooltip/extra information about an element.
 -   Some Web and non-Web applications and may include content that changes dynamically.
 In such cases, the page title should be sufficient to describe the purpose of the application.
+-   [HTML5 specification](https://www.w3.org/TR/html50/document-metadata.html#the-title-element) stipulates that an HTML document should have only one &lt;title&gt; element, AND the &lt;title&gt; element should be a child of the &lt;head&gt; element.
+However, in practice all modern browsers correct syntax errors related to location and nesting of the &lt;title&gt; element.
+Therefore, user agents that rely on the Document Object Model (DOM) will encounter the &lt;title&gt; in the correct location and will typically present only the first &lt;title&gt; element (if there is more than one) to the user.

 Test Procedure for SC 2.4.2 Page Titled
 ---------------------------------------